kdoore/CS2335-Gitbook/dialogue-and-scene-decision-integration.md

    - We don't have a way to let the StateX file know that the dialog has finished, so that scene-transition buttons can be displayed after the dialog has finished.

 ###Idea 1.
 Hide the Buttons Behind the Panel
   The most obvious, simple solution is to hide scene-transition buttons beneath the dialog panel, so they are visible once the dialog panel is closed.
+In this case, the dialog panel should have it's color set to full opacity, and it might need be be larger than necessary, in order to hide 2 buttons behind the panel.

 ###Idea 2: Add Logic to Open Another Panel
-For more complex logic, we can open a new panel that has the scene-transition buttons as child objects.
-Then, we'd like to trigger this buttonPanel to open when the dialog is complete.
-What is the best way to do this?
+Using slightly more complex logic, we can open a new panel that has the scene-transition buttons as child objects.
+To do this, we must first make our dialog-panel generate an event that can be used to trigger opening of this buttonPanel, when the dialog is complete.

+  Below are the steps required to do this:

- - Put the Scene-decision Buttons in a Panel with a CanvasGroup component, so that panel can have it's visibility set to true when the dialog is complete.
+ - Put the Scene-decision buttons in a UI-panel that has an attached CanvasGroup component, so that panel can have it's visibility set to true when the dialog is complete.

+- Create a `Custom Unity Event` for the DialogPanel.

- -  How can we tel the dialog is complete?
+- We will write code to invoke the custom event when the dialog is complete.

+- In any State.cs file that corresponds to a Unity scene where we have selected to implement this dialogPanel prefab, we'll write a simple method such as:  OpenBtnPanel.

- - The best solution is to give the dialogPanel a **custom UnityEvent**, that we'll invoke when the dialog is complete.
-The OpenBtnPanel method in one of the State.cs files will be a listener for this event.
+-  We will files will be a listener for this event.

 ###Custom UnityEvent OnPanelClosing